[Startseite]

 • Graph will be saved with the file name and file type from the last use of "Save as..."
 On first use, "Save as..." dialog will appear.

-• Saving current spectra / current graph.
+• Save the data of currently displayed spectra.
 A "Save as..." dialog appears for file name, type and path.

-• There are 10 file formats to select from:
+• There are 5 data file formats to select from:

 • spv files for fast and space-saving storage and reading in again of spectra in any composition.